I hate almost ALL fitness marketing that’s geared towards women.

 You know those women bodybuilders who look really bulky?
 They eat, train, and take supplements specifically so they can look like that!
 They’ve probably been working towards that goal for years and years.

 Here’s the truth: when you pick up heavy things, your muscles get STRONGER (but not necessarily bigger).
-If you pump yourself full of testosterone and eat way more calories than you are burning every day, you will get bigger.
+If you pump yourself full of testosterone and eat way more calories than you are burning every day, sure…you could get bigger.

-You know Staci, right?
+You know the aformentioned Staci, right?
 She picks up very heavy things.
 How heavy?
-Her last deadlift session had her picking up 355 lbs. for a set of five.
-She weighs 150lbs and wears a size US4.
+Her last deadlift session had her picking up 400+ lbs. for a set of five.
+She weighs 150 lbs. and wears a size US4.

 Would you call her bulky?
 Or would you say “I would love to look like that!”